 Over the summer, the University reimbursed the cost of hotel quarantine for international students coming from red-listed countries or allowed them to use University halls to quarantine in.
 Last winter, the University also promised to reimburse students taking a PCR test and set up stalls providing free lateral flow tests on campus.

-When asked if this policy would be continuing this Christmas, the University responded saying: “…we will reimburse students arriving at the University from red list countries who are quarantining, provided they are not returning from holiday.
+When asked if this policy would be continuing this Christmas, the University responded saying: “we will reimburse students arriving at the University from red list countries who are quarantining, provided they are not returning from holiday.
 We are in the process of renegotiating a preferential rate for PCR tests as we did in the summer, with a dedicated booking portal which we’ll be able to communicate details to students soon.”

 The new University guidance also states “students domiciled in a country not on the red list, but who travel to Manchester via a red list country will not be eligible for support.”
 This means that students who have opted to save money by taking a flight with a layover may not end up receiving the same financial support as those who were able to afford a direct trip, thus presenting another issue for the University as it creates an economic divide between students.

-Whilst the University has stated that they may offer the PCR test again, they haven’t given a timeline or definitive plan.
+Whilst the University has stated that they may offer PCR tests again, they haven’t given a timeline or definitive plan.
 Many international students may have panicked and booked an earlier flight to go back home, meaning that they may be unable to access the support they need from the University due to it not being in place fast enough.

-A second year Bio-Tech international student from India, told The Mancunion: “It is quite ridiculous that there are a lot of fine print rules and regulations when it comes to international students and travel especially with the extreme uncertainty of the current situation.
+A second year Bio-Tech international student from India, told The Mancunion: “It is quite ridiculous that there are a lot of fine print rules and regulations when it comes to international students and travel, especially with the extreme uncertainty of the current situation.
 It is terrible that most of us didn’t and probably wouldn’t be aware of these guidelines for applying to be reimbursed at all.”

-Whilst the University are offering even less support this year, international students said that in reality their provisions fell short last year too.
+Whilst the University are offering even less support this year, international students said that in reality, their provisions fell short last year too.
 A third year Politics and IR student said they are “p*ssed off” at the University, as they promised to pay for their day two test upon returning to the UK last year.
 However, when this student filled out the forms for the University to pay for the test, the University said that they couldn’t since they had run out of funds.
 This test ended up costing the student around £210.

-Some students are unable to go home this Christmas, so the University is offering a buddy scheme for those who need to self-isolate and said “… the University plans to provide comprehensive support to any of our students staying with us in Manchester over the Christmas break who may need to self-isolate.
+Some students are unable to go home this Christmas, so the University is offering a buddy scheme for those who need to self-isolate and said “the University plans to provide comprehensive support to any of our students staying with us in Manchester over the Christmas break who may need to self-isolate.
 This will include the provision of food, essential supplies, wellbeing support and other services.”

 Most recently the University has also told the students that they should return by the time of their exams if they are offline.
 They have again not given any provisions for those who may be stuck in red listed countries.
 To a few students this again goes back to the “one dimensional” approach that the University is taking, without looking at the other countries and their policies.

-We contacted Joana Korley, the Student Union’s International Executive Officer, however she has not yet responded to our request for comment.
+We contacted Joana Korley, the Student Union’s International Executive Officer, however, she has not yet responded to our request for comment.

 “In light of the recent UK government updated guidance on COVID-19, I want to reassure you of the steps we are taking to ensure your safety and wellbeing, whilst minimising any disruption to you and your experience.